Both the Competition Act and the

 Direct acquisitions of control of Canadian businesses with

-control of non-cultural Canadian businesses where neither the
+non-cultural Canadian businesses where neither the sellers nor

-sellers nor purchasers are from WTO-member states, are still
+purchasers are from WTO-member states, are still subject to a

-value of the Canadian business.
-Indirect acquisitions of control of
+review threshold of C$5 million.
+Indirect acquisitions of control

 The content of this article is intended to provide a general